 Available for Interviews: Dr. Mimi Secor.

 Dr. Mimi Secor is a Nurse Practitioner from the Boston area.
-She has been specializing in Women’s Health for over 40 years now, is a national speaker and consultant, and is an international bestselling author of Debut a New You: Transforming Your Life At Any Age.
+She has been specializing in Women’s Health for over 40 years now and is a national speaker and consultant.
+Dr. Mimi is also a fitness and health advocate, is passionate about helping women to lose weight and feel great, and is the author of her newest book, Healthy & Fit at Any Age: A Guide to Creating nutrition, exercise, and mindset habits for busy women!

 What Dr. Secor Can Say in an Interview on